NSHipster/articles/2013-03-11-uiappearance.md

 ## Determining Which Properties Work With `UIAppearance`

 One major downside to `UIAppearance`'s proxy approach is that it's difficult to know which selectors are compatible.

-Because `+appearance` returns an `id`, Xcode can't provide any code-completion information.
-This is a major source of confusion and frustration with this feature.
+<del>Because <tt>+appearance</tt> returns an <tt>id</tt>, Xcode can't provide any code-completion information.
+This is a major source of confusion and frustration with this feature.</del>

+<ins>As of iOS 7, UIAppearance now returns <a href="http://nshipster.com/instancetype/"><tt>instancetype</tt></a>, which allows for code completion to work as expected.
+Huzzah!</ins>

 In order to find out what methods work with `UIAppearance`, you have to [look at the headers](http://stackoverflow.com/questions/9424112/what-properties-can-i-set-via-an-uiappearance-proxy):